matthew-brett/dsfe/notebooks/01/what-is-data-science.md

 > quantities of formless data and make analysis possible. ...
 Data scientists’
 > most basic, universal skill is the ability to write code.

-Most of these people had not studied programming as a degree:
+Most of these people had come to code through their scientific work:

 > Some of the best and brightest data scientists are PhDs in esoteric fields
 > like ecology and systems biology.
 George Roumeliotis, the head of a data
 > science team at Intuit in Silicon Valley, holds a doctorate in astrophysics.

 These people needed a new job title, because they were so much more effective than other data analysts.
-Because they could code, they were able to analyze a much wider range of data, and they could build things to do difficult tasks such as the analysis of big data sets.
+Because they could code, they were able to analyze a much wider range of data, and they could build programs to do difficult tasks such as the analysis of big data sets.

 Soon after these articles, data scientist started to become a very valuable job title, with many companies competing to find people who could do this work.

 ## A new culture